Dijon mustard: Commercial production

 In 2008, multinational packaged goods company Unilever, which had several mustard plants in Europe, closed the Amora manufacturing plant.
 Since July 15, 2009, Amora's Dijon mustard is no longer manufactured and packaged in the town of Dijon, but in the neighbouring town of Chevigny-Saint-Sauveur.
 The Grey Poupon mustard brand available in the United States originated in Dijon in 1866.

 2022 shortage in France

 France requires 35,000 tonnes of mustard seed to make Dijon mustard and 80% of the seed is imported from Canada, mainly from Alberta and Saskatchewan where most of Canada's mustard seeds are grown.
 Canadian production experienced a smaller crop in 2022 caused by a heatwave.
 The 2022 drought resulted in halving its usual harvest.
-The 2022 shortage was exacerbated by stockpiling by consumers.
+The 2022 shortage was exacerbated by consumer stockpiling.

 Geographical indications

 Dijon mustard does not have a protected geographical indication (PGI).
 A 1937 decree ruled that "Dijon mustard" can be used as generic designation and has no link to a specific terroir.
-However, "moutarde de Bourgogne" has a PGI, and its seeds have to be produced in Bourgogne.
+However, "moutarde de Bourgogne" (a variant of Dijon mustard from the Bourgogne region) has a PGI, and its seeds have to be produced in Bourgogne.